mihaimazareanu/ffm-web-22-1/sessions/css-structure/challenges-css-structure.md

 └── styles.css
 ```

-## Identify global values in your Quiz App
+## Identify global values in your personal page

-There are probably a lot of redundant values in the CSS code of your Quiz App.
+There are probably a lot of redundant values in the CSS code of your personal page.
 Typical cases are:

 - colors / background colors
 - borders